backdrop-contrib/slick/README.txt

 Any module, even the most innocent one, that provides settings in the UI needs to store them in a table.
 The good thing is we can store them in codes.

-With Bulk exporter, or Features, optionsets may be stored in codes to avoid database lookup.
+With Bulk exporter, or Features, optionsets may be stored in codes.
 Be sure to revert to Default via UI to avoid database lookup.
 It is analog to Drupal 8 CMI, so it is the decent choice today.

 See slick_example for the stored-in-code samples.